No linearity with monadic errors (for now)

 Where we could “unfold” each assume

-comment into a list of cases to change which branch is shown.
+of cases to change which branch is shown.

 It further seems that Elm is doing great without any do notation and monadic error handling.
 It results in very nice code and seems quite beginner-friendly.
 The subject matter probably has a lot to do with it though.
 My WebGL API in particular is based around an inherently procedural specification, so some monadic style is probably beneficial… but I’m starting to doubt even that.